samedi/active_job_lock/README.md

 ActiveJob Lock
 ===================

-An [ActiveJob][activejob] plugin.

-active_job_lock adds locking, with optional timeout/deadlock handling.
+An [ActiveJob][activejob] plugin that adds locking, with optional timeout/deadlock handling.

 Using a `lock_timeout` allows you to re-acquire the lock should your job fail, crash, or is otherwise unable to release the lock. **i.e.** Your server